Get us in your inbox

 Advertising

 The Milanese look pretty darn good, so it stands to reason that they all happen to be eating pretty well, right?
 Right.
-Few cities do good food like this stylish spot in the north of Italy, and putting together a list of the best restaurants in Milan is one of the great joys of this job.
-Gastronomic greatness is found across the city, from neighbourhood trattorias to high-end Michelin magic.
+Few cities do good food like this stylish spot in the north of Italy, and gastronomic greatness is found across the city, from neighbourhood trattorias to high-end Michelin magic.

-Eating a good meal is an integral part of the perfect day in Milan, every bit as important as the famous attractions and the world-beating shopping.
+Eating a good meal is an integral part of the perfect day in Milan, every bit as important as checking out the famous attractions and indulging in some world-beating shopping.
 The city kitchens are Milan’s great equalizer, where the celebrity chefs rub shoulders with homely history, and the results are delicious.
+Here are the best restaurants in Milan.

 RECOMMENDED: